AdityaDeshmane/iOSDragBasedMaximiseMinimizeView/README.md

 * Audio players
 * Options / Menu
-* Few changes in code can make if look like notification style view ( Reverse of current logic )
+* Few changes in code can make it look like notification style view ( Reverse of current logic )

 ---
 ---